Sagartoke510/cs542-assign4-SpendingPotentialState/README.md

 -----------------------------------------------------------------------
 Point to note:
 1.Used 1 slack day
-2. input.txt should be in spendingPotentialState/ directory
+2. input.txt and items.text should be in spendingPotentialState/ directory
 3. Output file will be generated at spendingPotentialState/ directory

 Following are the commands and the instructions to run ANT on your project.